ding-lab/msisensor/README.md

 MSIsensor
 ===========
 MSIsensor is a C++ program to detect replication slippage variants at microsatellite regions, and differentiate them as somatic or germline.
 Given paired tumor and normal sequence data, it builds a distribution for expected (normal) and observed (tumor) lengths of repeated sequence per microsatellite, and compares them using Pearson's Chi-Squared Test.
 Comprehensive testing indicates MSIsensor is an efficient and effective tool for deriving MSI status from standard tumor-normal paired sequence data.
 Since there are many users complained that they don't have paired normal sequence data or related normal sequence data can be used to build a paired normal control, we released MSIsensor V0.3.
 Given tumor only sequence data, it uses comentropy theory and figures out a comentropy value for a distribution per microsatellite.
-Our test results show that it's performance is comparable with paired tumor and normal sequence data input.
+Our test results show that it's performance is comparable with paired tumor and normal sequence data input(figure below).
 We suggest msi score cutoff 11% for tumor only data. (msi high: msi score >= 11%).

 ![](https://github.com/ding-lab/msisensor/blob/master/test/tumor_only_vs_pair.jpg)